 Teyssier believes that through an interface that more closely resembles our own stimulus inputs, we will be able to more effectively communicate, through speed, velocity and force of touch.
 Essentially we will be able to express ourselves more naturally through this medium.

-He states, “I question existing devices form factor and explore how affective communication can be mediated through anthropomorphic devices to leverage new human experiences.”
+He states, “I question existing devices form factor and explore how effective communication can be mediated through anthropomorphic devices to leverage new human experiences.”

 More likely I see this research technology being utilised within the porn market in ways probably best not to think about but you know requires hospital grade cleaning fluid.